-1 Factory integration is the combination of factory operations, production equipment, facilities, material handling, factory information and control systems, and probe/test manufacturing working in a synchronized way to produce complex products profitably for a time-sensitive market.
+Factory integration is the combination of factory operations, production equipment, facilities, material handling, factory information and control systems, and probe/test manufacturing working in a synchronized way to produce complex products profitably for a time-sensitive market.

-- 5. Supplier and manufacturer readiness for the next wafer generation (450mm 450mm Integrated Device Manufacturer (IDM) and Foundry pilots by 2013-14 and volume manufacturing by 2015-16].
-These targets, set by manufacturers in 2008 and used by the ITRS in subsequent additions, continue to hold but are aggressive and require R&D investment by both suppliers, manufacturers, and consortia. - 6.
+- 5. Supplier and manufacturer readiness for the next wafer generation (450mm consortium pilots by 2012 and volume manufacturing by 2014-16). - 6.
 Post Bulk CMOS-the conversion to novel devices will represent key inflection points for semiconductor manufacturing.
 Novel devices beyond bulk CMOS and their potential impacts to equipment and manufacturing are not well defined, but are expected to be significant. - 7.
-Significant productivity improvement either by next wafer size manufacturing paradigm or through 300mm manufacturing technology improvement-the industry needs to review the productivity losses in 300mm and improve prior to the next wafer size transition so to make this transition more consistent. - 8.
-The movement from a reactive to predictive paradigm of operation for waste minimization and productivity and quality improvement.
+Significant productivity improvement either by next wafer size manufacturing paradigm or through 300mm manufacturing technology improvement-the industry needs to review the productivity losses in 300mm and improve prior to the next wafer size transition so to maker this transition more consistent.

-2 SCOPE
+SCOPE